 Select your cases from a range of commonly presented conditions which fall within the learning topics for the chosen module.
 Ideally, cases that have been well investigated and followed-up will be chosen, and we do expect these to be your best medicine case examples.
-Please remember to include both canine and feline medical cases only.
+Please remember to use canine and/or feline medical cases only; all three cases can be just canine or just feline (the case diary must demonstrate breadth and include both cats and dogs).
 Although medical cases may be worked up collaboratively you must be the primary clinician and have been actively involved in the diagnostic and therapeutic decision making for the cases you present.
+Where external centres or visiting specialists have been used for part of the diagnostic investigation (e.g. advanced imaging) then this should be specified within the report.

 Ideally, you will choose cases that span all or most of the learning topics rather than choosing cases that are similar to one another.
 We can assess your approach to medical cases, clinical reasoning and knowledge more effectively if the cases chosen represent a range of different disease processes, diagnostic work-up and management.
-If you write up a case with ophthalmologic or dermatologic signs as the primary problem, these must be concurrent with a causative systemic disease.
-Examples include hyphaema that leads to a diagnosis of hypertension caused by chronic kidney disease; alopecia that leads to a diagnosis of hypothyroidism, anterior uveitis that leads to a diagnosis of toxoplasmosis.
-Do not write up case reports regarding eye or skin disease only.
-This rule also applies to cases included in your case diary.
-Only include patients with neurological conditions that would fit into the remit of medical neurology.
-Conditions which are ultimately surgical should not be included in this module.